Home Renovation Novels to Revamp Your Reading

 The Book Girls Say…

 We were eager to read this book because Mary Kay Andrews is the queen of beach reads and because we loved the idea of a home renovation-themed romance.
-We were excited to discover that The Homewreckers is also an excellent cozy mystery!
+Once we picked it up, we were excited to discover that The Homewreckers is also an excellent cozy mystery!

 Another great home renovation read from Mary Kay Andrews is Fixer Upper.